TobiasPSP/doneland_sources/Components/Power/Chargers/README.md

 <img src="/assets/images/charging.png" width="100%" height="100%" />

 # Charging Batteries

 > Chargers Control Voltage and Current To Safely Charge Batteries

-*Rechargeable batteries* play an ever more important aspect in our lifes, whether they power portable devices or sensors, harvest solar energy, or provide the energy for electric cars.
+*Rechargeable batteries* play an increasingly important role in our lives, powering portable devices, sensors, solar energy systems, and even electric cars.

-In this section, you learn about how chargers (and charging) work, and we'll be looking at a number of chargers that you can use in DIY projects.
+In this section, you'll learn how chargers (and charging) work, with examples of chargers you can use in DIY projects.

 ## Overview
+Chargers ensure that a battery safely absorbs energy, preventing *overcharging* and reducing fire hazards.

 ### Dedicated Chargers
-*Dedicated chargers* are limited to charging batteries and act similar to a *one-way-street*: on one side, you supply power, and on the other side, you connect a battery that receives a safe charging current.

-Internally, such chargers are *constant voltage constant current* DC-DC converters with some enhanced logic for automatic shutoff, under-voltage-protection, and temperature control.
+*Dedicated chargers* are designed exclusively to charge batteries.
+Internally, they function as *constant voltage constant current* (CV CC) DC-DC converters, equipped with enhanced logic for features like automatic shutoff, under-voltage protection, and temperature control.

 ### Combined Chargers and Dischargers
-This type of charger acts like a *two-way-street*, and energy can flow in both directions:
+These devices allow energy to flow in both directions, effectively turning batteries into *power banks*:

-* **Charging:** works like a regular charger.
-For example, you supply USB power, and the charger converts it to the voltage and current required by the battery for safe charging.
+* **Charging:** Works like a regular charger.
+For example, USB power is converted to the voltage and current required to safely charge the battery.
-* **Discharging:** converts the battery voltage to a consumable output voltage.
-For example, you use a *1S LiIon battery cell* and would like to operate USB devices.
-The *combined* charger contains a *boost converter* that takes the variable battery voltage (*LiIon* voltage range *3.0-4.2V*), and converts it to a constant voltage of *5V* that can be consumed by *USB devices*.
+* **Discharging:** Converts the battery voltage into a stable output voltage.
+For instance, a *boost converter* can take the variable voltage of a *1S Li-Ion battery cell* (*3.0–4.2V*) and output a constant *5V* to power or charge *USB devices*.

-One use case of such combined chargers are *power banks* that can be charged via *USB* and also drive *USB devices*.

 > [!NOTE]
-> Combined chargers really are just two separate DC-DC converters, one for charging, and another one for discharging.
-There are modules with both DC-DC-converters conveniently on one PCB, and you can also combine two regular DC-DC converters yourself for such a functionality.
+> Combined chargers consist of two separate DC-DC converters—one for charging and another for discharging.
+Compact modules that integrate both functionalities are widely available.
+For larger power requirements, you can also combine two standalone DC-DC converters, designating one for charging and the other for output voltage regulation.

 ### Solar Chargers
-Charging batteries from solar panels is fundamentally no different from charging via another power source, so you can use the same battery chargers for solar panels as well.
+Charging batteries using solar panels follows the same basic principles as other power sources, but solar panels introduce unique challenges:

-However, there are a few specifics to watch out for when using solar cells:

-* **Voltage Range:** Solar panels can emit a huge voltage range, and your charger must be capable of accepting this range.
-For best efficiency, such a charger should be a boost-buck-converter to utilize both voltages *under* and *above* the desired output voltage.
+* **Voltage Range:** Solar panels operate over a wide voltage range depending on sunlight conditions.
+Chargers must handle this variability, and *boost-buck converters* are particularly efficient as they work with voltages both above and below the desired output voltage.
-* **MPPT (maximum power point tracker):** the efficiency of power transfer from the solar cell depends on various factors such as sunlight, shading, solar panel temperature and the load's electrical characteristics.
-MPPT DC-DC converters can adjust the duty cycle to match the best (most efficient) impedance.
-While you do not have to use dedicated MPPT chargers, they might be able to increase your solar harvest.
+* **MPPT (Maximum Power Point Tracker):** Solar panel efficiency varies with factors like sunlight, shading, temperature, and electrical load characteristics.
+Sometimes it’s more efficient to draw *less than the maximum possible current* if it results in a higher voltage, maximizing power transfer (*I × V = W*).
+MPPT DC-DC converters adjust their duty cycle to identify the point of maximum efficiency, often through algorithms or trial-and-error.
+While not mandatory, MPPT chargers can significantly improve energy harvest in variable conditions like shading or fluctuating sunlight.

 > Tags: Charger, CC, CV, Battery